ddlaws0n/perfect-pitch/docs/BETTERAUTH_PLAN.md

 ## 1. Introduction

-This document outlines the plan to replace the current basic cookie-based authentication in the Perfect Pitch application with BetterAuth.
-BetterAuth is envisioned as a modern, session-based authentication library/solution that is framework-agnostic and well-suited for serverless environments like Cloudflare Workers.
+This document outlines the plan to replace the current basic cookie-based authentication in the Perfect Pitch application with `better-auth` (version 1.2.7). `better-auth` is a modern, session-based authentication library, framework-agnostic, and well-suited for serverless environments like Cloudflare Workers.
 This upgrade aims to enhance security, provide robust session management, and establish a more scalable authentication foundation.

 This plan references:

 - [`docs/ARCHITECTURE.md`](./ARCHITECTURE.md) for the existing system overview.
-- [`docs/D1_DATABASE_PLAN.md`](./D1_DATABASE_PLAN.md) for the D1 database schema which will be extended.
+- [`docs/D1_DATABASE_PLAN.md`](./D1_DATABASE_PLAN.md) for the D1 database schema which will be integrated with `better-auth`.

 ## 1.A Development Tooling & Workflow